Cognitive Dissonance: Understanding Inner Conflict

 Why Try to Solve Cognitive Dissonance?

-Phillip Zimbardo, the professor behind that conducted the infamous Stanford prisoner study, wrote “People will go to remarkable lengths to bring discrepant beliefs and behavior into some kind of functional coherence” (2008).
+Philip Zimbardo, the professor behind that conducted the infamous Stanford Prison study, wrote: “People will go to remarkable lengths to bring discrepant beliefs and behavior into some kind of functional coherence” (Zimbardo, 2008).

-Leon Festinger puts it this way, “because dissonance is uncomfortable, people try to reduce it by changing one or both cognitions to make them more consonant with each other” (2009, location 61).
+Leon Festinger puts it this way, “because dissonance is uncomfortable, people try to reduce it by changing one or both cognitions to make them more consonant with each other” (Festinger et al., 1956).
 Basically, when we consciously or unconsciously feel tension because of an inner conflict, we go to “remarkable lengths” to resolve the conflict.

 Change the Belief

-Paul Dolan Ph.D., a professor of behavioral science at the London School of Economics and Political Science, warns that when faced with cognitive dissonance, “it is much simpler to bring your attitudes in line with your behavior than vice versa” (2015, location 1735).
+Paul Dolan, Ph.D., a professor of behavioral science at the London School of Economics and Political Science, warns that when faced with cognitive dissonance, “it is much simpler to bring your attitudes in line with your behavior than vice versa” (Dolan, 2014).

 Instead of noticing that a behavior is errant, out of alignment with proclaimed values, we justify the behavior, excusing it as an appropriate deviation.
 And thus we bring our dissonance back into comfortable alignment.
 Of course, the easiest path is not always the most adaptive response.
 Often the behavior needs reigning in and adjusted.

-Festinger adds that when evidence arises that disputes fundamental beliefs, “the individual will frequently emerge, not only unshaken, but even more convinced of the truth of his beliefs than ever before.
-Indeed, he may even show a new fervor about convincing and converting other people to his view” (2009, location 145).
+Festinger adds that when evidence arises that disputes fundamental beliefs, the individual “will frequently emerge, not only unshaken, but even more convinced of the truth of his beliefs than ever before.
+Indeed, he may even show a new fervor about convincing and converting other people to his view” (Festinger et al., 1956).

 Change the Behavior